Part-time jobs are great at supplementing your income or providing income if you don’t have a full-time job.

 Of course, this is not a full list of all available part-time jobs, but it does provide you with a wide view of what you can expect to find in today’s job market.

-You should also think about whether you want things like flexible hours and how much you’d like to earn – some jobs pay well, while others may only offer you a minimum wage.
+- Hours & Pay: Think about things you want in a part time job like flexible hours, and pay rate – some jobs pay well, while others may only offer you a minimum wage.

-Many part-time jobs also offer plenty of perks that may sound appealing – such as in-store discounts and employee offers (like free coffee if you work in a coffee shop!), so do think about that when looking for your ideal part-time position.
+- Perks: Many part-time jobs also offer plenty of perks that may sound appealing – such as in-store discounts and employee offers, so do think about that when looking for your ideal part-time position.